 Behrouz Boochani is a Kurdish-Iranian journalist, human rights activist and refugee currently detained on Manus Island after fleeing Iran in 2013.
 Behrouz holds a masters degree in political geography and geopolitics, and has also worked as a freelance journalist for several Iranian newspapers.
 Behrouz has written for The Guardian, The Saturday Paper and the Huffington Post.
 In August, he published his memoir, No Friend But The Mountains, a groundbreaking book of prison literature which poetically uncovers Australia’s offshore detention regime and the systematic torture of people seeking asylum.

-Cognitive linguist and founder, ASO Communications
+Communications expert and founder, ASO Communications

 Anat Shenker-Osorio examines why certain messages falter where others deliver.
 She's led research for new messaging on issues ranging from freedom to join together in union to clean energy and from immigrant rights to reforming criminal justice.
 Anat's original approach through priming experiments, task-based testing and online dial surveys has led to progressive electoral and policy victories across the globe.
 Her writing and research is profiled in The Atlantic, Boston Globe, Salon, The Guardian and Grist among others.

-Australian Journalist & Political Editor, The Guardian Australia
+Editor-in-chief, The Guardian Australia

 Lenore Taylor has been the editor-in-chief of Guardian Australia for two years and is the chair of the Walkley Judging Board.
 Lenore has been with Guardian Australia since its launch in May 2013, when she joined as political editor.
 Lenore has been honoured with two Walkley Awards and has twice won the Paul Lyneham Award for excellence in press gallery journalism.
 She is a formidable commentator on the Australian political landscape and has long been a regular guest on radio and television current affairs programs, including the ABC's Insiders.